Chatbots-RecAgents/chatbots/README.md

 ## Code
 ### Chatbot creation
-  We will be using the huggingface to create a chatbot.
+  We will be using the streamlit and langchain to create a chatbot.
 The chatbot will ask the user questions, and save their answers into a csv file.
+The goal is to have the chatbot also give a natural reaction to all the answers given bh the users
 ### Data Processing
   The data will be taken from the csv file, and will go through an EDA process.
-After the EDA process, it will be fed into a recommendation engine
+After the EDA process, it will be fed into a recommendation engine.
+After that, the engine will send the user the recommendations
 ### Recommendation Engine
   Specifics on this model will be written later.
 After the data is fed into this model, the model will send the output back to the chatbot which will send it to the user.
   We are using KNN.
 More info will come later

-# Tests
+# Test
-  The tests will be explained as we start the coding foundations
+  Using pytest, we created a unit test for the save_to_csv function.
+This will test how this function enters the data into the csv file
+  More tests will come later

 ## For the chatbot:
 1. Install llama-cpp-python